Decompositions of Schur block products: DECOMPOSITIONS OF THE BLOCK SCHUR AND BLOCK SCHUR TENSOR PRODUCT

-The lines preceding the theorem explain the algebraic identity claimed in the statement (i).
+\end{itemize} \end{theorem} \begin{proof} The lines preceding the theorem explain the algebraic identity claimed in the statement (i).
 The second statement is a consequence of Livshits' inequality, \cite{Li} Theorem 1.8 or \cite{Cs} (1.7), because $ V$ has row norm at most $1$ and $W$ has column norm at most $1, $ so the operator norm of $S:= V \square W $ is at most $1.$ \end{proof}

 It turns out that the decomposition of the block Schur product of Theorem \ref{bSDec} may be extended to cover the block Schur tensor product too.

 \begin{theorem} Let $(E_j)_{j \in J}, \, (K_j)_{j \in J}, \, (F_i)_{i \in I}, \, (L_i)_{i \in I}$ be families of Hilbert spaces, $A= (A_{ij}) \in Mat(E_j,F_i)$ be a row bounded matrix and $B= (B_{ij}) \in Mat(K_j, L_i)$ be a column bounded matrix then \begin{itemize} \item[(i)] There exist matrices $V = (v_{ij})$ with $v_{ij} $ is in $B(E_j, F_i)$ and $W = (w_{ij}) $ with $w_{ij} $ in $B(K_j, L_i)$ such that each row in $ V$ and each column in $W$ is the matrix of a partial isometry and